 Google Transit basics

-Google Transit overview
+About Google Transit

 BenefitsGoogle Transit makes trip planning easier for your riders with stop, route, schedule, and fare information integrated into Google Maps.
-This benefits transit agencies who can now:
+Participating transit agencies can do the following:

-Once you’ve shared your static route and schedule information, Google Transit allows you to add on live transit updates via Realtime Transit.
-Enhance your riders’ experience with the latest departure and arrival times, service alerts, and vehicle positions.
+When participating transit agencies share their static transit data (e.g. routes, stops, and schedules) with Google Transit, that information is integrated with Google Maps and accessible to Google users.Once you share your static route and schedule information, Google Transit allows you to add live transit updates via Realtime Transit.
+Realtime updates enhance your riders’ experience with the latest departure and arrival times, service alerts, and vehicle positions.
 As long as your static transit information is available through Google Maps, you’re eligible to submit data for Realtime Transit.